wpexpertsio/Post-SMTP/readme.txt

 == Changelog ==

+= 2.0.2 - 2019-05-19
+* Fixed: Sendgrid code fix.
+* Fixed: Default method (nothing configured) will use the default mail on the server and not SMTP.

 = 2.0.1 - 2019-05-15
 * New: Mailer Type - Added an option to send without overwrite the 'wp_mail' function, better compability to WordPress delivery. hopefully will be the default in the future.